jaredhanson/passport-bitbucket/README.md

 [Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Bitbucket](https://bitbucket.org/) using the OAuth 1.0a API.

-#### If you would like to use bitbucket's OAuth 2.0 API please use [passport-bitbucket-oauth2](https://www.npmjs.com/package/passport-bitbucket-oauth2)

 This module lets you authenticate using Bitbucket in your Node.js applications.
 By plugging into Passport, Bitbucket authentication can be easily and